OpenDDS/OpenDDS/docs/building/index.rst

   android
   ios

-Except for an `example Docker container <https://github.com/OpenDDS/OpenDDS/pkgs/container/opendds>`__, there are no official prebuilt packages of OpenDDS, so it will have to be built from source.

-.. ifconfig:: is_release

-  If not done already, download the source from :ghrelease:`GitHub`.

 *******************
 Supported Platforms
 *******************

 We have built OpenDDS on number of different platforms and compilers.
 See :ghfile:`README.md#supported-platforms` for a complete description of supported platforms.
+See :ref:`cross-compiling` for how to cross compile for other platforms.

 ************************
 Configuring and Building
 ************************

+.. ifconfig:: is_release

+  If not already done, download the source from :ghrelease:`GitHub`.

 Use the :ghfile:`configure` script to prepare to build OpenDDS.
 This script requires Perl 5.18 or newer to be installed and available on the system ``PATH``.
-`Strawberry Perl <https://strawberryperl.com>`__ is recommended on Windows.
 Older versions of Perl will probably work, but are not tested.
-To start the script simply change to the root of the OpenDDS source directory and run:

 .. tab:: Linux, macOS, BSDs, etc.

+  To start the script change to the root of the OpenDDS source directory and run:

   .. code-block::

     ./configure

 .. tab:: Windows

+  `Strawberry Perl <https://strawberryperl.com>`__ is recommended for Windows.

+  To start the script open a `Visual Studio Developer Command Prompt <https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell>`__ that has C++ tools available, then change to the root of the OpenDDS source directory and run:

   .. code-block::